Reddit wants to send AMC, GameStop stock to the moon. Here's what's next

 On Friday, the company published a blog post explaining that the company it works with to help users trade stocks was what had set off all the drama.
 That company, a clearinghouse that helps facilitate the transaction of stocks and cash between buyers and sellers, requires Robinhood and other trading companies it works with to have a specific amount of money in deposits each day to cover their customer's stock trades.
 That amount changes each day, based in part on market volatility.

-Robinhood said last week, it was told it must increase its deposits ten-fold.
+Robinhood said that last week it was told it must increase its deposits tenfold.
 "That's what led us to put temporary buying restrictions in place on a small number of securities that the clearinghouses had raised their deposit requirements on," the company said.
 The requirements were so large, it said, that it had to restrict trades in order to meet its requirements.

 "It was not because we wanted to stop people from buying these stocks," the company added.
 "This is a dynamic, volatile market, and we have and may continue to take action to make sure we meet our requirements as a broker so we can continue to serve our customers for the long term."